Skip to content ↓

 Democracy

 Children at Riverside understand the democratic process through the election of School Council representatives.
 School Council representatives offer a pupil voice and form part of the decision making process for the school.
-They play an important role in making choices, influencing certain budget spends, reviewing key policies such as Equal Opportunities and Anti-Bullying and deciding key priorities for the school.
-Through pupil, parent and staff questionnaires/surveys the community voice is used to influence the School Development Plan and the school vision.
+Through pupil, parent and staff questionnaires/surveys the community voice is used to influence the School Development Plan.
 Pupils are confident that they will be listened to by adults in the school and that they need to listen to the views of others, with respect and consideration.
 The curriculum provides pupils with the opportunity to learn how to argue and defend points of view.
-During the General Election our children took part in mock elections.
-Working in mixed age groups, children decided on Party names, manifestos and campaigned for votes.
-All children completed a ballot form and voted for the winning Party.
-All views were shared, respected and listened to, and given equal standing within the election process.

 The rule of law

-The importance of laws and rules are constantly reinforced at Riverside, whether they govern the class, school or country.
+The importance of laws and rules is constantly reinforced at Riverside, whether they govern the class, school or country.
 Through lessons and assemblies, children are taught the reasons for following the law or rules and the consequences of breaking them, both in school and in the wider community.
-Each class discuss and set out their own rules each year, in line with the schools rules.
-The school rules are reviewed annually and set out clear guidance of the expectations for all parties.
-This is outlined in the Home/School Agreement which is signed annually by the child, parent and school.
+Each class discusses and sets out their own rules each year, in line with the school's expectations.
+These are outlined in the Home/School Agreement which is signed annually by the child, parent and school.

-The school Behaviour, Anti-Bullying, Safeguarding and Online Safety Policies all ensure that children at Riverside are kept safe and know what to do in order to keep themselves safe.
-They know they are protected by the school rules and British law, and that there are consequences for those who may break the rules or law in respect to these policies.
+The school Behaviour Policy and Trust Safeguarding Policy all ensure that children at Riverside are kept safe and know what to do in order to keep themselves safe.
+They know they are protected by the school rules and British law, and that there are consequences for those who may break the rules or law.
 We practice restorative justice in school so that children can express how they feel and know that consequences are actioned and appropriate.
 Children are taught about the laws of the land and how these are enforced.
-PCSOs visit the school regularly and talk to the children about their role in ensuring the public follow rules and the support for those who may find this difficult or are at risk of breaking rules.
+PCSOs visit the school and talk to the children about their role in ensuring the public follow rules.
 Local Magistrates give talks to the older children and help them to understand the judicial process and how the law is applied in England.

 Individual liberty

-At Riverside, there are equal opportunities of access to the curriculum and extra-curricular activities, regardless of ability, gender, ethnicity or sexual orientation.
-Pupils know that they are free from discrimination and there are very few incidents of bullying or racial abuse.
+At Riverside, pupils access the curriculum and extra-curricular activities regardless of ability, gender, ethnicity or sexual orientation.
+Pupils know that they are free from discrimination and there are very few incidents of bullying, homophobic or racial abuse.
 The inclusion of our special provisions within the mainstream classes ensures that all children have a good understanding of disability and are caring and supportive of each other.
-School Council regularly review the school's Anti-bullying policy, ensuring pupils views are taken into account and review the ways in which we can tackle bullying as a school should it occur.

 Mutual respect